Nuralyio/the-agent/packages/web-ui/README.md

 ## 📄 License

-This project is part of the Browser Automation Framework and follows the same license terms.
+This project is part of The Agent Framework and follows the same license terms.